MicrosoftDocs/WSL/WSL/install-on-server.md

 ## Download a Linux distribution

-Follow [these instructions](install-manual.md) to download your favorite Linux distribution.
+See the [Downloading distributions](install-manual.md#downloading-distributions) section of the manual installation page for instructions and links to download your preferred Linux distribution.

 ## Extract and install a Linux distribution